Opinion by Richard Baird Posted 23 November 2011

 Deep Search is a Norwegian shoe brand that devotes its time to the inquiry of nature, fundamental human activities and their practical impact on the aesthetic of shoes.
 Deep Search’s brand identity—which includes a logo, logotype, stationery and packaging solution created by Bielke&Yang—is a neat fine lined and geometric logo-type that sits over the tactile quality of the material choices to resolve the functionality of foot wear alongside their visible, honest construction and high quality production.

-“We wished to translate the essence of the products into a timeless profile, the printed material representing the same qualities as the products; classic cuts, seams and details with focus on quality and effective use of materials.”
+“We wished to translate the essence of the products into a timeless profile, the printed material representing the same qualities as the products; classic cuts, seams and details with focus on quality and effective use of materials.” – Bielke&Yang

-The light line weight of both the logo-type and stamp (which also serves as a mark of quality and reinforces the idea of exploration in its representation of a globe) work well to act as a window through to some well selected, uncoated, unbleached substrates that emphasise the natural tones and tactile quality of the range.
-The material choices, implemented across the stationary, packaging and business cards reflect a truth to material and an honest approach to quality and craftsmanship that underpin the brand and its values.
+The light line weight of both the logo-type and stamp, which also serves as a mark of quality and reinforces the idea of exploration in its representation of a globe, work well to act as a window through to some well selected, uncoated, unbleached substrates that emphasise the natural tones and tactile quality of the shoes.
+The material choices, implemented across the stationary, packaging and business cards, reflect a truth to material and an honest approach to quality and craftsmanship that underpin the brand and its values.

 There is a strong sense of utilitarianism in the elemental functionality of each asset, the geometric construction of the letter-forms as well as the ink-stamp and tape execution that, together, manage to communicate both high quality and functionality.